-Factors Rural-5 Rural-10 Rural-20 Rural-40 Density 1 dwelling unit/5 acres 1 dwelling unit/10 acres 1 dwelling unit/20 acres 1 dwelling unit/40 acres Relation to road system Located along U.S. highways, state routes, designated arterials, and County Major (07) and Minor (08) collectors (see list).
-Parcels with frontage on maintained County roads with adequate access.
+Factors Rural-5 Rural-10 Rural-20 Rural-40 Density 1 dwelling unit/5 acres 1 dwelling unit/10 acres 1 dwelling unit/20 acres 1 dwelling unit/40 acres Relation to road system Well served for access by State and County roads.
+Must have access via State or County roads.
 Adequate access required.
-Beyond the existing all-weather county road system or private access network.
-Relation to fire districts There are no fire district or fire station location requ uirements for the se designations.
+Beyond the existing all- weather county road system or private access network.
+Relation to fire districts There are no fire district or fire station location requirements for these designations.

 Factors Natural Resource Lands 20 Natural Resource Lands 40 Tribal Lands Density 1 dwelling unit/20 acres 1 dwelling unit/40 acres N/A Relation to road system Must have approved road access.
 No road access.
-N/A Tax Status Designated as Timber, or Agricultural Lands, or currently in use as a mine.
+N/A Tax Status (currently or at time of designation) Designated as Timber, or Agricultural Lands, or currently in use as a mine.
 Designated as Timber, or Agricultural Lands, or currently in use as a mine.
 Located within the boundaries of the Kalispel Reservation or lands held in trust for the tribe by U.S. Bureau of Indian Affairs.